xma711/notebook/statistics/time_series/ARMA/README.md

 It is also known as the 2-stage LSM.
 Step 1: fitting an AR model of order p > q.
 The estimated AR parameters can be obtained via LSM.
-Then, estimates of episilon_t can be computed as
+Then, estimates of epsilon_t can be computed as
 et = xt + phi1 xt-1 + phi2 xt-2 + ... + phi_p xt-p (wait.. shouldn't it be xt - (phi_i xt-i)?)

 Step 2: as we have all the et, then MA can be solved by LSM.